nonvisual/nonvisual.github.io/_posts/2020-11-22-budget-optimization-intro.md

 ## Challenge
 Our ambition is to build (step by step) something interactive, which can already be considered as a very basic app.
-We will keep things simple, we will not deploy anything, but rather consider it to be a simple jupyter notebook based applicatoin.
+We will keep things simple, we will not deploy anything, but rather consider it to be a simple Jupyter notebook based application.
 Sneak preview:

 ![Alt Text](/images/budget_optimization/interface.gif)